 Leapfrog named 118 hospitals to its 2018 Top Hospitals list, including 13 top children’s hospitals and 17 rural hospitals.
 Hospitals must have responded to Leapfrog’s Hospital Survey.
 Leapfrog Group is a large employer-based organization whose mission is to trigger giant leaps forward in the safety, quality and affordability of health care.
 The measures emphasize patient safety

-Annual Healthcare Equality Index designated 418 U.S. hospitals, clinics and other facilities as Equality Leaders for their policies and practices related to the gay, lesbian, bisexual transgender and queer community.
+Annual Healthcare Equality Index designated 406 U.S. hospitals, clinics and other facilities as Equality Leaders for their policies and practices related to the gay, lesbian, bisexual transgender and queer community.
+An additional 148 were named as top performers.
+The Index had 680 active participants and 900 other organizations were researched.
 Criteria include patient non-discrimination, hospital visitation, employment policies and training in LGBTQ patient-centered care.
-Prepared by the Human Rights Campaign Foundation, 2018
+Detailed ratings begin on page 48.
+Prepared by the Human Rights Campaign Foundation, 2019

-List of about 42 centers of excellence for Parkinson Disease in US and internationally (Australia, Bahamas, Canada, England UK, Germany, Israel, Netherlands, Singapore, Taiwan) that meet the criteria set by the Parkinson’s Foundation for research, comprehensive care delivery, professional education and patient outreach services
+List of about 45 centers of excellence for Parkinson Disease in US and internationally (Australia, Canada, England United Kingdom, Germany, Israel, Netherlands, Singapore, Taiwan) that meet the criteria set by the Parkinson’s Foundation for research, comprehensive care delivery, professional education and patient outreach services

 5 hospital winners were selected for the QUEST® Award for High-value Healthcare.
 They achieved top performance in all seven of the areas measured: cost and efficiency, inpatient and outpatient evidence-based care, mortality, safety, patient experience and appropriate hospital use.